-This year more than ever, people are choosing to spend their time outdoors and exploring all the incredible natural beauty that nature has to offer us.
+This year, more than ever, people are choosing to spend their time outdoors and explore all the incredible natural beauty that nature has to offer.
 Southern Italy is blessed with some of the most beautiful mountain trails and impressive views overlooking lush valleys and never-ending coastlines.

 A walk in the woods will not only melt away the stresses of everyday life, but it also gives your lungs the gift of fresh air and your body a chance to get moving in a way that is gratifying physically, mentally, and spiritually.